What is a Good Itinerary for 10 Days in Morocco?

 October 6, 2015Amy Trumpeter

-For 10 days in Morocco, I would recommend choosing to travel in either the North or the South.
+For a 10 day Itinerary of Morocco, I would recommend choosing to travel in either the North or the South.
 Someone asked me about doing 5 main cities in 10 days.
 If you tried to fit in Rabat, Casablanca, Chefchouen, Essaouira and Marrakesh, this would be way too much for one trip.
 You would be spending almost all of your time on the road, and not really have enough time to appreciate the amazing food, culture and people that Morocco has to offer.

 When I made a 10 day trip to Morocco, I went to Marrakech, over the Tizi n Tichka Pass to Ouarzazate and also to Essaouira on the coast.
 Anything more than that would have been too rushed for a 10 day trip, in my opinion.
 So, what is a good itinerary for 10 days in Morocco?

-10 Days Itinerary Morocco – South (Visit Marrakesh, Mountains and Coast)
+10 Days Morocco Itinerary – The South (Visit Marrakesh, Mountains and Coast)

 My recommended itinerary for the South would be to fly into Marrakesh and spend at least three days there.
 You can head over Tizi-n-Tichka pass and Ouarzazate.
 In the surrounding areas you will find many Kazbah’s (Ait Benhaddou), gorges (Dades Gorge) and Wadis to explore, so spend three or four days there is possible.
 You can then head to the coast to Essaouira.
 This 10 day itinerary will allow you to see city, mountains, Desert and Coast.